-We also maintain a letter of credit facility that allows us to request the participating bank to issue letters of credit on our behalf up to an aggregate amount of \$75 million.
-The letter of credit facility is in addition to the letters of credit that may be issued under the New Multi-Year Revolving Credit Agreement.
-As of August 26, 2017 we had \$74.9 million in letters of credit outstanding under the letter of credit facility, which expires June 2019.
+We also maintain a letter of credit facility that allows us to request the participating bank to issue letters of credit on our behalf up to an aggregate amount of \$100 million.
+The letter of credit facility is in addition to the letters of credit that may be issued under the Multi-Year Credit Agreement.
+In fiscal 2016, we amended our existing letter of credit facility to decrease the amount that can be requested in letters of credit from \$100 million to \$75 million effective June 2016.
+This amendment also extended the maturity date from June 2016 to June 2019.
+As of August 27, 2016 we had \$74.9 million in letters of credit outstanding under the letter of credit facility.

-In addition to the outstanding letters of credit issued under the committed facilities discussed above, we had \$10.4 million in letters of credit outstanding as of August 26, 2017.
+In addition to the outstanding letters of credit issued under the committed facilities discussed above, we had \$27.9 million in letters of credit outstanding as of August 27, 2016.
 These letters of credit have various maturity dates and were issued on an uncommitted basis.

-On April 18, 2017, we issued \$600 million in 3.750% Senior Notes due June 2027 under our shelf registration statement filed with the SEC on April 15, 2015 (the "2015 Shelf Registration").
-The 2015 Shelf Registration allows us to sell an indeterminate amount of debt securities to fund general corporate purposes, including repaying, redeeming or repurchasing outstanding debt and for working capital, capital expenditures, new location openings, stock repurchases and acquisitions.
-Proceeds from the debt issuance were used for general corporate purposes.
+On April 21, 2016, we issued \$400 million in 3.125% Senior Notes due April 2026 and \$250 million in 1.625% Senior Notes due April 2019 under our shelf registration statement filed with the SEC on April 15, 2015 (the "2015 Shelf Registration").
+The 2015 Shelf Registration allows us to sell an indeterminate amount in debt securities to fund general corporate purposes, including repaying, redeeming or repurchasing outstanding debt and for working capital expenditures, new location openings, stock repurchases and acquisitions.
+Proceeds from the debt issuances were used for general corporate purposes.